 Only report for primary markets (function ID 4.4, 4.4.1, 4.4.2).
 In the case of MS CFTs: only report total fee income related to resident clients in the relevant country.
 Fees and commissions received for involvement in the origination or issuance of securities not originated or issued by the institution.

-Reference: FINREP: Annexes III and IV Table 22.01 column 010 rows 030+180.
+Background reference: FINREP: Annexes III and IV Table 22.01 column 010 rows 030+180.

 c0060 - 0080 – Cross-border value

+This field is not required for reports at regional level.

 Derivatives (function ID 4.1, 4.2 and 4.21-4.25): please estimate the notional amount outstanding outside of the home or relevant country on a best effort basis.

 Secondary markets (function ID 4.3, 4.3.1, 4.3.2): gross carrying amount outstanding outside of the home or relevant country.
-Reference: FINREP Annex III Table 20.04 column 011 rows 040+080, all countries except home or relevant country.
+Background reference: FINREP Annex III Table 20.04 column 011 rows 040+080, all countries except home or relevant country.

 Primary markets (function ID 4.4, 4.4.1, 4.4.2): please estimate the fee income generated outside of the home or relevant country on a best effort basis.